lin-stephanie/astro-loaders/packages/astro-loader-github-releases/README.md

 [![jsDocs.io][jsdocs-src]][jsdocs-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]

 This package provides a GitHub releases loader for Astro.
-The loader supports two configurable modes, allowing you to load public release data either from a user's commit history or from a specified list of repositories.
+The loader supports two configurable modes, allowing you to load public GitHub releases either from a user's commit history or from a specified list of repositories.

 ## Installation